 The Exceptional Circumstances Categories Guide outlines types of evidence acceptable to the University but the list is not exhaustive.
-Short-term illness and COVID-19 related personal circumstances can be self-certified by a student for up to the maximum self-certification period (see paragraph 3.5).
+Short-term illness can be self-certified by a student for up to the maximum self-certification period (see paragraph 3.5).

 6.5 Reaching a Decision

 The SECC should ensure that the following criteria are met:

 - That the exceptional circumstances are true.
 It is essential that the student submits as much supporting evidence as possible, including medical evidence or written confirmation of circumstances.
-Where a student is self-certifying their absence, no supporting medical evidence is required, and students can simply provide details of their short-term illness, its symptoms and/or a self-diagnosis or the details of their COVID-19 related personal circumstances, including a positive COVID-19 test result, or track and trace notification, as appropriate.
+Where a student is self-certifying their absence, no supporting medical evidence is required, and students can simply provide details of their short-term illness, its symptoms and/or a self-diagnosis.

 - That, in cases where the student is not self-certifying their absence, the evidence is sufficient to demonstrate that the exceptional circumstances are likely to have impacted on the student’s ability to study or to sit the examination in respect of which the student has submitted an application.
-During the COVID-19 pandemic, it is accepted that students are unlikely to be in a position to provide GP letters detailing clear evidence of impact on their ability to study or on their academic performance.
-Instead, students are encouraged to provide existing medical evidence to support their application, where appropriate, given the sustained pressure on the healthcare system.
+Students are encouraged to provide existing medical evidence to support their application, where appropriate, given the sustained pressure on the healthcare system.